Water and Sewerage Services

 Residents on these water schemes are reminded to boil their water, as the permanent boil water notice will only be lifted once we have fully commissioned these water treatment plants.

-If you have any further queries or concerns or have not received your postcard and would like to have one sent out to you, please feel free to contact us on 03 314 8816, or email Cynthia at Cynthia.firstname.lastname@example.org
+If you have any further queries or concerns or have not received your postcard and would like to have one sent out to you, please feel free to contact us on 03 314 8816

 Hurunui District Council Water Supplies

-All of Hurunui District Council's Water Treatment Plants were tested for Nitrate levels during October 2013.
-We have the 2014 test results for nitrate levels at all our water treatment plants and all levels fall comfortably below the values as set by Drinking Water Standard Guidelines.
+All of Hurunui District Council's Water Treatment Plants were tested for Nitrate levels during October 2013 and have been tested annually ever since.
+All levels fall comfortably below the values as set by Drinking Water Standard Guidelines.
 You can see all the Nitrate test results here.
-These tests will be repeated next October (October 2015) to ensure that all levels remain within the Drinking Water Standard Guidelines.
+These tests will be repeated every October/November to ensure that all levels remain within the Drinking Water Standard Guidelines.

 Rural Water Supply